lbryio/lbry-sdk/docs/index.md

                             the stream from your existing claim for the name will be used 'fee' (optional): dict, FeeValidator compliant
 Returns:
-    'success' : True if claim was succesful , False otherwise 'reason' : if not succesful, give reason
+    'tx' : hex encoded transaction
-    'txid' : txid of resulting transaction if succesful 'nout' : nout of the resulting support claim if succesful 'fee' : fee paid for the claim transaction if succesful 'claim_id' : claim id of the resulting transaction
+    'txid' : txid of resulting transaction
+    'nout' : nout of the resulting support claim
+    'fee' : fee paid for the claim transaction 'claim_id' : claim id of the resulting transaction
 ```